dracory/base/README.md

 ## Array

 The array package provides a comprehensive set of utilities for working with arrays, slices, and maps in Go.
 It offers functions for array manipulation, analysis, map operations, and iteration.

-For more information, see the [arr/README.md](arr/README.md) file.
+For more information, see the [github.com/dracory/arr](https://github.com/dracory/arr) repository.

 ## BBCode